Short Hills station: History

 The presence of a railroad station at the present site dates from 1879, when Stewart Hartshorn, the developer of what became the Short Hills neighborhood of Millburn, built a station along the Morris and Essex Railroad line.
 He built the station at his own expense at a cost of US $2,520.00, took full responsibility for its maintenance (which included paying the salary of the station master), and persuaded the operators of the M&E (actually the Delaware, Lackawanna and Western Railroad) to serve his station with two train stops a day.
 (The United States Post Office operated a station of its own on the premises of Stewart Hartshorn's original station.
-The USPS' presence in Short Hills dates from that year.)
+The USPS's presence in Short Hills dates from that year.)

 The present facility dates from 1907 after Stewart Hartshorn's original station was demolished.
 The DL&W completed its Lackawanna Terminal (now the Hoboken Terminal) in that same year.

 This station has remained in operation for as long as any entity has run trains along the line.
 The Erie-Lackawanna Railroad served it, as did Conrail before the formation of New Jersey Transit.

 In 2002, local residents planted a memorial tree on the station grounds to honor those of their neighbors who went to work on September 11, 2001, most of them using this very station, and never came back.

 Millburn Township has renovated the station and upgraded the restrooms to make them compliant with the federal Americans with Disabilities Act.
 They have also repaired the rain gutters and leaders (downspouts).
 All the wooden doors, windows, and benches have undergone refinishing.